act-rules/act-rules.github.io/_rules/device-motion-disabled-c249d5.md

 ---
 id: c249d5
-name: Device motion based functionality can be disabled
+name: Device motion based events can be disabled
 rule_type: atomic
 description: |
-  This rule checks that it is possible to disable functionality that can be operated by device motion.
+  This rule checks that it is possible to disable any presentation of results that result from device motion based events.
 accessibility_requirements:
   wcag21:2.5.4: # Motion Actuation (A)
     forConformance: true